Check the image paths!

 Similarly, these are [the rules] to be followed by the Ghaḥkūs (text: ghalako): [You] are to conduct yourselves in the customary manner.
 Old [thick] ropes (olata) must not be used.197 Mahālāyas198 must not let ropes (olata) wear out.
 [You] must not be late [for the chariot procession].
 This is the manner in which you must be devoted [to your duties].
 If you do not do it, [you] will be struck with the evil eye of the thrice glorious tutelary deity Buṅga and be an offender against [the orders of] the twice venerable Ṭhākura.
 These rules have been made with the twice venerable Crown Prince Joganarasiṃha as a witness and in consultation with Bhagīratha Bhayīyā.

 [Here are] other rules.
 The following [are the regulations] regarding the donation made to the Āratī Guthi out of love for the thrice glorious tutelary deity Buṅga by the twice venerable King Śrīnivāsa Malla Ṭhākura: [I] have donated lands, buildings, and gardens, namely 120 ropanīs [of land at] Vaṃṅhyāka; another 10 ropanīs of land [at] Vaṃṅhyāka; 5 ropanīs [of land at] Nyekhu (text: Ṅakho; Nep.
 Nakkhu); 3 ropanīs 3 javās [of land at] Cetakva; 2 and a half ropanīs [of land at] Bholokva; 2 and a half karṣas [of land at] Ticothali; another 3 and a half khās199 of land [from] Pāgharikyaba (the garden at Pāghari); a jāvache200 [measuring] 3 javās 7 and a half cubits (ku) [at] Taḥ Bāhāḥ (text: Tava Vāhāra); 8 khās 9 cubits [of] land for house construction (pātāla)201 [at] Thaṃtiche; another jāvachẽ [measuring] 1 khā 10 cubits to the east of Buṅgadevala Nani202 .
 With the annual revenue from these [donations], the burning of lamps (āratī) are to be performed every day at dawn and in the evening by preparing the items mentioned in the copperplate [inscription].
-Two Kusle jogīs (text: kusariyā jugi) from IkhālakhuṬola (text: Yakhālaṣu tvāra) and from Ko Bāhāḥ Ṭola (text: Kobāhāra tvāra) should be made to carry [ritual] plates and blow conch-shells [at the time of āratī performances].
+Two bhujoṅa 203 Kusle jogīs (text: kusariyā jugi) from IkhālakhuṬola (text: Yakhālaṣu tvāra) and from Ko Bāhāḥ Ṭola (text: Kobāhāra tvāra) should be caused to blow conch-shells [at the time of āratī performances].
 The guthi members should follow the rules mentioned in the deed of donation inscribed on the copperplate.

-I am very pleased to exempt one person from each household from vīthivāhā.203
+I am very pleased to exempt one person from each household from vīthivāhā.204

-[Moreover, I] have donated lands, buildings and gardens, namely 7 and a half ropanīs of land [at] Taganālājā; 1 ropanī 3 javās [of land at] Matakhela; 5 ropanīs [of land at] Cobāhārakva; another 4 ropanīs of land [at] Cobāhārakva; another 3 ropanīs of land [at] Cobāhārakva; 7 and a half ropanīs [of land at] Nyekhu (text: Ṅakho); another 1 ropanī 1 javā of land [at] Nyekhu (text: Ṅakho); 5 ropanīs [of land] to the south (yitā) of Nyekhu (text: Ṅakho); another 2 ropanīs of land to the south of Nyekhu (text: Ṅakho); 5 ropanīs [of land in the] Kātadva [quarter] of Thaṃsi204 ; 3 ropanīs [of land] behind Khosipari; 7 ropanīs of land [at] Laghanābu; another 5 ropanīs of land [at] Laghanābu; 2 khās of garden land and another 4 khās of land outside the gate south of the pond; 1 northern house [with an area of] 2 and a half khās [at] Cheḍikoṭa of Thaṃtiche [at Taḥ Bāhāḥ]; [and] a house behind Mahākālagraṃthi at Buṅgadevala Nani [measuring] 1 khā 3 javās.
+[Moreover, I] have donated lands, buildings and gardens, namely 7 and a half ropanīs of land [at] Taganālājā; 1 ropanī 3 javās [of land at] Jhatakhela; 5 ropanīs [of land at] Cobāhārakva; another 4 ropanīs of land [at] Cobāhārakva; another 3 ropanīs of land [at] Cobāhārakva; 7 and a half ropanīs [of land at] Nyekhu (text: Ṅakho); another 1 ropanī 1 javā of land [at] Nyekhu (text: Ṅakho); 5 ropanīs [of land] to the south of Nyekhu (text: Ṅakho yitā); another 2 ropanīs of land to the south of Nyekhu (text: Ṅakho yitā); 5 ropanīs [of land] in the Kātadva [quarter] of Thaṃsi205 ; 3 ropanīs [of land] behind Khosipari; 7 ropanīs of land [at] Laghanābu; another 5 ropanīs of land [at] Laghanābu; 2 khās of garden land and another 4 khās of [garden land] outside the gate and to the south of the pond; a house [measuring] 2 and a half khās [at] northern side (yaṃtāche) of Taḥ Bāhāḥ (text: Tava Vāhāra); 1 basement (cheḍikoṭa) of Thaṃtiche; [and] a house behind Mahākālagraṃthi at the courtyard of Buṅgadyaḥ Temple (buṅgadevala nani) [measuring] 1 khā 3 javās.
 With the annual income from these [donations], burning of lamps (āratī) must be performed at middays and midnights by fulfilling the items as mentioned in the copperplate [inscription].
-Two Kusle jogīs from Sātigla (i.e., Saugaḥ) Ṭola and from Haphale Ṭola must be caused to carry [ritual] plates and blow conch-shells [at the time of āratī performances].
-The guthi members should follow the rules without any delay as mentioned in the donation deed inscribed on the copperplate.
+Two bhujoṅa Kusle jogīs from Sātigla (i.e., Saugaḥ) Ṭola and from Haphale Ṭola must be caused to blow conch-shells [at the time of āratī performances].
+The guthi members should follow the rules without any delay as mentioned in the donation deed inscribed on the copperplate.206

 I am elated to exempt one person from each household from vīthivāhā.
 The matters regarding vīthivāhā as written here is an authoritative [statement].